 If you’re human, you’re going to sweat, but you don’t have to suffer with body odor!
 Using a deodorant can help and you can also try some lifestyle changes.
 Here are 5 that may surprise you.

-Stop Body Odor With These 5 Lifestyle Tips
+How Do You Stop Body Odor Naturally?
+5 Lifestyle Tips

 What Not to Do